micseydel/tinker-starter-vault/README.md

 - `pip install --upgrade pip`
 - `pip install -r requirements.txt`
 	- (this may take some time to download things)
+	- If it fails, try running it again
 - Now let's confirm the install by downloading and running the transcription model, before getting the whole system up and going...
 	- Do ***not*** "Click to create" below, Obsidian should detect the file being created and update automatically when the above command is used
 	- Make a recording targeting this vault's `playground` folder, e.g.